 The user must have performed the first event and then after that it doesn’t matter what the order is as long as at some point there is a conversion or end goal being met.
 The main advantage to the Any order funnel is that you can throw in different events and analyze the effectiveness of those events.

-Once you have performed the A/B testing, you can successfully analyze the drop off and conversion rates after the tweaks you’ve made and then, importantly, change the funnel accordingly.
+Once you have performed the A/B testing, you can successfully analyze the drop off and conversion rates after the tweaks you’ve made and then, importantly, change the customer journey and sales funnel accordingly.

 Mapping the Digital Journey for Better Analysis

-Even before a visitor reaches your funnel, the all-important digital journey has begun.
+Even before a visitor reaches your customer funnel, the all-important digital journey has begun.
 Conversion funnels are created that analyze traffic from specific referring sources and then breaks every single action once on the funnel, down.
 This can be mouse movement, what was and wasn’t clicked, load time of a page, errors seen on a page, what was input, all even without form submission.
 You can map your customer movement from the ad click or Google search, through the complete navigation of the funnel or website, right through to the conversion or abandonment stage.
 The more you know of your digital customer’s journey through a conversion rate optimization report, the better the analysis.
-The better the analysis, the better the conversion rate.
+The better the sales funnel analysis, the better the conversion rate.
 It’s not rocket science but with complete digital transparency you can reap the rewards by increasing customer satisfaction, improving customer loyalty and boosting customer sales.

 Funnel Analysis – You Can’t Succeed Without It

 Throwing mud against the wall and hoping some will stick will only have limited success.
 Ok, some mud will stay against the wall, but how much time and effort did it take?
 An effective and timely approach to funnel building and analysis takes the most direct and linear approach to the end goal.
 By mapping every possible step of the customer’s digital journey, you have the real-time data analysis of the online customer experience at your fingertips.
-The analysis identifies faults and with the simple funnel editing features, and strong A/B testing, you can ensure you have a more successful funnel with better conversion rates by utilizing information provided in the conversion rate optimization report.
+The app funnel analysis identifies faults and with the simple funnel editing features, and strong A/B testing, you can ensure you have a more successful funnel with better conversion rates by utilizing information provided in the conversion rate optimization report.

 The Artificial Intelligence used takes funnel analytics and analysis to a whole new level by providing an immediate measurable success to your business as well offering insights into predictive customer behavior.
 Abnormal behaviors or technical anomalies can be identified very early on and corrected so you always keep an eye on your consumer funnel for full funnel optimization and improved conversion rates.
 Raw data can be extracted and analyzed at any time and the digital customer experience can be optimized with maximum effect to produce the best possible conversion results.